isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <li class="Numbering" style="font-size:17px"><details><summary><font color="#009427"><b>What do I need to do to receive Workfare Income Supplement if I am a Self-Employed Person?</b></font></summary>
 You will be eligible for Workfare Income Supplement (WIS) if you meet all the eligibility criteria and:<br>
 <ol style="list-style-type: lower-alpha;">
-<li style="font-size:15.5px">you declare your income to:
+<li style="font-size:15.5px">declare your income to:
 <ul>
-	<li style="font-size:15.5px">IRAS if you have been issued an income tax return package; or</li>
-<li style="font-size:15.5px">CPFB by logging in my cpf with your Singpass to complete and submit FORM IRAS 144.
-You may also do so at any SingPost branch; and</li></ul></li>
+	<li style="font-size:15.5px">the Inland Revenue Authority of Singapore (IRAS) if you have been issued an income tax return package; or the CPF Board if you have not been issued an income tax return package, by logging in to the CPF website with your Singpass to complete and submit the <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/Schemes/IncomeDeclarationBySelfEmployedPersonForMedisaveLiability/LandingPage">Self-Employed Person Income Declaration Form</a> by 18 April.
+After 18 April, please <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/FeedbackSubscription/Index?utm_source=shortURL">write to us</a> for us to process your income declaration.  </ul></li>
-<li style="font-size:15.5px">you make the required MediSave contributions.</li></ol>You can use our online <a href="https://www.workfare.gov.sg/wis-calculator/" class="hyperlink">WIS calculator</a> to find out the amount to contribute.<br><br>
+<li style="font-size:15.5px">make the required MediSave contributions.
+You can use our online <a href="https://www.workfare.gov.sg/wis-calculator/" class="hyperlink">WIS calculator</a> to find out the amount to contribute.</li></ol><br><br>
-Please note that you will need to declare your income and make your MediSave contribution by last Friday of March to receive WIS by 30 April (via your PayNow NRIC-linked bank account or bank crediting).<br><br></details></li>
+</details></li>
 				</ol>
     </div>
   </li>